MasterMedo/daily-expense-manager/README.md

-each day people spend money on various things. each transaction holds a bunch of meta information. instead of going to waste that information can be used to learn about one's tendencies. what percentage of money is spent on food? on transpot? traveling? how expensive are the cities that were visited? how much money is spent daily? weekly? monthly? can we use the data to predict our future expenses based on our location?
+each day people spend money on various things. each transaction holds a bunch of meta information. instead of going to waste that information can be used to learn about one's tendencies. what percentage of money is spent on food? on transport? traveling? how expensive are the cities that were visited? how much money is spent daily? weekly? monthly? can we use the data to predict our future expenses based on our location?